timohirt/terraform-provider-hetznerdns/README.md

 - `id` - (Required, string) The ID of the DNS zone.

-- `name` - (Required, string) Name of the DNS zone to create.
+- `name` - (Required, string) Name of the DNS zone to get data from.
-  Must be a valid domain with top level domain (eg. .de, .com, .io)

 - `ttl` - (Required, int) Time to live of this zone.